giswqs/aws-open-data-blogpost/blog.md

 ### Discovering Available Disaster Events

-The first step is to explore what disaster events are available in the Maxar Open Data catalog.
+The first step is to explore which disaster events are available in the Maxar Open Data catalog.
 Each collection in the catalog represents a single disaster event with associated satellite imagery:

 ```{code-cell} ipython3
 leafmap.maxar_collections()